 According to Statista, there are over 3.7 billion email users currently, which is set to grow to 4.3 billion users in 2022.
 Emails are the best way to build trust with your prospects and customers as it is a direct communication from you.

 By developing an email list, you can engage with your prospects in a more personalized way.
-From sending them weekly curated content to offering special discounts, you can offer a lot of value to them and show them the benefit of engaging with you.
+From sending them weekly curated content to offering exclusive discounts, you can offer a lot of value to them and show them the benefit of engaging with you.

-The challenge though is to get people to share their email IDs.
+The challenge, though, is to get people to share their email IDs.
 There are several ways in which you can build an email list.

-Some of them are age old techniques like: you ask your blog readers to subscribe with their email IDs to receive future content from you and some are time taking and expensive ones like: create gated content such as ebooks and whitepapers, which can be accessed only after the personal details are shared.
+Some of them are age-old techniques like you ask your blog readers to subscribe with their email IDs to receive future content from you, and some are time taking and expensive ones like create gated content such as ebooks and whitepapers, which can be accessed only after the personal details are shared.